hpe-dev-incubator/hpe-dev-portal/content/blog/api-console-for-data-services-cloud-console.md

 ![](/img/access-token-created-and-close.png "Access Token Generated and Consumed")

-User then can embed the access token to the REST API request in order to perform the HTTP method against the desired resource in order to obtain the response.
-Note that you will need to use the correct base-URL according to the region where the DSCC is deployed.
+Afterward, the user can embed the access token to the REST API request in order to perform the HTTP method against the desired resource in order to obtain the response.
+Note that the user must use the correct base-URL according to the region where the DSCC is deployed.
 Currently these are the base-URL and the corresponding region where the DSCC is deployed (November 2021)

 | DSCC Region  | base-URL                       |
 | ------------ | ------------------------------ |